 GDPR came into force in May 2018.
 It impacts all businesses across the European Union regardless of Britexit.
 The General Data Protection Regulation (GDPR) brings the Data Protection Act (1998) up to date with current technologies.
 All business are included from the major corporation through to the one man band.

 Major Corporations will have their own compliance teams already in place dealing with things like ISO27001 etc. For them GDPR slots nicely into an existing governance regime.

-The best way of measuring this is to look at the Information Commissioners web site under the news and blogs section to see what fines are being imposed under the current act.
+The best way of measuring this is to look at the Information Commissioners web site under the actions we have taken section to see what fines are being imposed under the current act.
 Be aware that the Information Commissioner is responsible for enforcement under a number of regulations.
 Not all actions have been taken under GDPR.

 Cyber Essentials is an official UK wide, government-backed certification that helps companies guard against the most common cyber threats and reduce your risk by at least 80%.
 It also allows you to demonstrate your commitment to cyber security to prospective customers.

 SO/IEC 27001 is widely known, providing requirements for an information security management system (ISMS), though there are more than a dozen standards in the ISO/IEC 27000 family.
 Using them enables organisations of any kind to manage the security of assets such as financial information, intellectual property, employee details or information entrusted by third parties.

 Website was built with Mobirise